ShineQi/ethernetIP-explorer/EnIPStack/ObjectsLibrary/Readme.txt

 See Identity.cs :
 	CIP_Identity_class : CIPObjectBaseClass
-		used for Identity class attribut decoding
+		used for Identity class attribut's decoding
-		.. nothing new here but additional attributs can be added CIP_Identity_instance : CIPObject
+		.. nothing new than in CIPObjectBaseClass here but additional attributs can be added
+	CIP_Identity_instance : CIPObject
-		used for Identity instance attribut decoding
+		used for Identity instance attribut's decoding
-		and individual attribut decoding also
+		and individual attribut's decoding also
-		Takes care to initialize AttIdMax in the constructor
+		Takes care to initialize AttIdMax in the constructor Looks attributs 4 for structure

 See DLR.cs
 	CIP_DLR_class : CIPObjectBaseClass